BarRaiser

 Discrimination laws

-Ensuring that the recording of job interviews does not lead to discrimination based on protected characteristics, such as race, gender, age, and disability, is another interview recording compliance to consider.
+Ensuring that recording job interviews does not lead to discrimination based on protected characteristics, such as race, gender, age, and disability, is another job interview recording compliance to consider.
 This may include avoiding asking inappropriate or discriminatory questions during the interview and using objective criteria to evaluate candidates rather than relying on subjective assessments.
+Companies must ensure that recordings don’t lead to unfair treatment based on race, gender, age, or other personal traits.
+For instance, interviewers should focus on skills and qualifications, not on someone’s background.

 Accessibility

-If recordings of job interviews are being made available for review by multiple people, it is vital to ensure that the recordings are accessible to all.
+If recordings of job interviews are being made available for review by multiple people, it is vital to ensure they are accessible to all.
 This may include providing transcripts or captions for individuals who are deaf or hard of hearing.

 According to the World Health Organization (WHO), approximately 466 million people globally have disabling hearing loss [7].
 By ensuring that recorded job interviews are accessible to individuals with hearing impairments, companies can create an inclusive and fair hiring process.